marcmoy/tetris/README.md

 ##Bonus Features
 - '[Piece hold](http://tetris.wikia.com/wiki/Hold_piece)' ability.
 - CSS animations that will 'build' the gameboy upon entering the page.
 (See examples [1](https://codepen.io/heero/pen/wylhv) and [2](http://bchanx.com/animated-gameboy-in-css)).

+##Architecture and Technologies

+This game will be implemented using the following technologies:

+- Vanilla Javascript (ES6) and jQuery to fulfill the overall game logic and structure.
+- Redux to manage entire game state.
+- Webpack to bundle and compile multiple scripts.